powsybl/powsybl-core/docs/grid_features/network_modifications.md

 or a new implementation of the `NamingStrategy` interface.

 #### Default naming strategy
-Default naming strategy used if no other naming strategy is specified.
+Default naming strategy is used if no other naming strategy is specified.
 The `DefaultNamingStrategy` implements a simple naming convention following the pattern: base name + separator + element type + optional index.
 The default implementation uses underscores as separators and appends element types and indices when necessary